The best hotels in Gold Coast

 June to August is the sweet spot for most visitors.
 Temperatures sit at a comfortable 17-22°C, the sky is usually blue, and you'll find hotel prices 30-40% lower than summer rates.
 Coolangatta hosts the Quiksilver Pro surfing competition in late February or early March, which spikes prices in the southern suburbs for about 10 days.
 The Gold Coast 600 supercars race in October also fills hotels fast, particularly near Surfers Paradise Street Circuit.

-Gold Coast's best neighborhoods
+Gold Coast's best hotel regions

 Surfers Paradise gets all the attention, but Broadbeach is honestly where most travellers are happiest.
 Better restaurants, easier parking, and you're still 10 minutes from the nightlife if you want it.